-Another option is the folding guest bed with a sleek metal frame which is quick and easy to set up.
+Folding guest beds are a very popular choice as they have a sleek metal frame which is quick and easy to set up.
 It can also be neatly tidied away when your guests have said their goodbyes.

 If you want more advice on how to choose a guest bed, our handy guide can help you make the right decision.

 For younger children and toddlers, a small kids' bed is important to ensure that they feel cosy and secure.